China says must ditch gold obsession to root out sports graft

-Corruption in international sports is in focus because of a U.S. and Swiss probe into football's world governing body FIFA.
+Corruption in international sports is in focus because of a U.S. and Swiss probe into soccer's world governing body FIFA.

 China was hit by two new sports graft scandals over the summer, with probes into a deputy sports minister who sat on China's Olympics committee, and another into the country's volleyball chief.
 Few details have been released on either.